alyssaq/binary-tree/README.md

 Run:
 > ./unittest.out

 You should see all tests PASSED.

-To compile:
-> g++ tree.cpp

-To run:
-> ./a.out

 ## Google C++ Testing
 Test framework at http://code.google.com/p/googletest/